HLohr85/Cloud-Security-and-Virtualization/README.md

   - Install and run containers using Docker
   - Set up Ansible connections to VMs inside the VNet
 - **Load Balancing and Redundancy**
+  - Write Ansible playbooks to configure VMs
+  - Create a load balancer on the Azure platform
+  - Create firewall and load balancer rules to allow traffic to the correct VMs
 - **Testing Redundant Systems**
-We built a basic cloud network using VMs and containers, set up a virtual private cloud network, protected the cloud network with a firewall, and deployed a virtual computer to the cloud network.
+  - Verify redundancy by turning off one virtual machines used in the infrastructure

 The files in this repository were used to configure the network depicted below.

 ![Azure Cloud diagram](https://github.com/HLohr85/Cybersecurity_Project_1/blob/main/Diagrams/Azure%20Cloud%20diagram%20with%20ELK%20VM.PNG)

-These files have been tested and used to generate a live ELK deployment on Azure.
+These files have been tested, and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
 Alternatively, select portions of the Ansible file may be used to install only certain pieces of it, such as Filebeat.

   - [Ansible template configuration files](https://github.com/HLohr85/Cybersecurity_Project_1/tree/main/Ansible)